-Lab coats were first worn by scientists in the late 1880's to protect their skin and clothing from the substances they were working with in laboratories.
-Physicians dressed formally in the costume of a professional gentlemen, black frock coats, black pants, white shirt under a vest of black or a muted pattern crossed by a gold watch chain and a black hat, tricorn or top hat, whatever was fashionable among gentlemen to wear out of doors.
-Dressed like this a physician making call at their patients home inspired respect, perhaps trust and certainly obedience to his 'orders' from his patients, their families and household staff and nurses.
+Lab coats were first worn by scientists in the late 1880s to protect their skin and clothing from the substances they were working with in laboratories.
+Physicians dressed formally in the costume of a professional gentleman: black frock coat, black pants, white shirt under a vest of black or a muted pattern crossed by a gold watch chain, and a black hat, tricorn or top hat, whatever was fashionable among gentlemen to wear out of doors.
+Dressed like this, a physician making call at their patients home inspired respect, perhaps trust and certainly obedience to his "orders" from his patients, their families and household staff and nurses.

 Prior to the latter decades of the 19th century, medical therapies were based more on tradition than evidence.
-During the last years of the 19th century however, scientific research in medicine made tremendous progress.
-Germ theory of disease for example was proven.
-Medical education was overhauled and rigorous curriculum including research in laboratories and clinical experience was added.
-Diploma mills closed and m.d.'s were no long obtainable strictly through apprenticeships with established physicians.
+During the last years of the 19th century, however, scientific research in medicine made tremendous progress.
+Germ theory of disease, for example, was proven.
+Medical education was overhauled and rigorous curriculum, including research in laboratories and clinical experience was added.
+Diploma mills closed and medical degrees were no longer obtainable strictly through apprenticeships with established physicians.

 To distinguish themselves from older physicians without academic credentials, graduates of diploma mills, homeopaths and quacks who made money from selling concoctions and pieces of apparatus which usually had no therapeutic value at all, physicians began to wear the white lab coat.
-It embodied the new idiology of physicians as scientists and medicine based on sound scientific principles and research.
-By 1915 the white coat was the norm although for house calls physicians still preferred to dress formally.1
+It embodied the new ideology of physicians as scientists and medicine based on sound scientific principles and research.
+By 1915, the white coat was the norm, although for house calls, physicians still preferred to dress formally.1

-They are usually accompanied by the taking of the Hippocratic Oath, the oath of Maimonides or some other student written oath of professional conduct.
-See LibGuide "Oath of Hippocrates" for more informatiioni on the oaths.
+They are usually accompanied by the taking of the Hippocratic Oath, the Oath of Maimonides or some other student written oath of professional conduct.
+See LibGuide "Oath of Hippocrates" for more information on the oaths.